edemaine/cocreate/doc/README.md

 ### <img src="icons/expand-arrows-alt.svg" width="18" alt="Zoom To Fit Icon"> Zoom To Fit

 This button will set the zoom and pan so that all elements fit inside the display.
+This can be useful to get an overall picture of the page, and then zoom into a part of interest.
+In particular, it can help you find parts of the page that are previously off-screen.

 ### Your Name